1. Area of Application / Placing of Orders

 Defects in deliveries made to Aumann shall be reported immediately in writing to the Supplier as soon as the deliveries have been properly processed.
 In this respect, the Supplier shall waive any objection of a delayed notice of defects.

 7.1.
-Deliveries shall be made, unless otherwise agreed in writing, free at works, packing and freight included.
-The shipping risk shall be borne by the Supplier.
-Apart from that, the Incoterms 2000 shall apply.
+Deliveries shall be made, unless otherwise agreed in writing, Carriage Insurance Paid (CIP, Incoterms 2010), free at works, packing and freight included.
+The ship-ping risk shall be borne by the Supplier.

-The Supplier shall be liable for any defects of quality and defects of title in the items delivered, as follows:
+The Supplier shall be liable for any defects of quality and defects of title in the items delivered, especially as described below.

 8.1.
 Defects of Quality

-If a faulty or defective product is delivered, the Supplier must in the first instance be given an opportunity for a supplementary performance by repair, correction or subsequent delivery prior to commencement of the manufacturing procedure (processing or incorporation), unless this is unacceptable for Aumann.
-If the Supplier is unable to carry this out within the period of grace set or the Supplier is delayed, Aumann may, in cases of particular urgency, such as a threat of production downtime, remedy the contractual item at the cost of the Supplier, either by its own means or by a third party, or withdraw from the contract and return the goods at the risk of the Supplier.
-Any resulting costs shall be borne by the Supplier.
+If a faulty or defective product is delivered, the Supplier may be given an opportunity for a supplementary specific performance or rendering non-conforming performance by re-pair, correction or subsequent delivery prior to commencement of the manufacturing procedure (processing or incorporation), unless this is unacceptable for Aumann.
+If the Supplier is unable to carry this out within the period of grace set or the Supplier is delayed, Aumann may remedy the contractual item at the cost of the Supplier, either by its own means or by a third party, or withdraw from the contract and return the goods at the risk of the Supplier.
+In addition, any resulting costs and damages shall be borne by the Supplier.
 Further statutory claims shall remain unaffected.

 8.2.
 Defects of Title

 8.4.
-Apart from that, warranty shall be subject to the legal requirements.
+Apart from that, guarantee and warranty shall be subject to the legal requirements.

 10. Production Means / Purchasing of Materials / Parts Developed by Aumann

-The Supplier shall be compelled to hold the material in safe custody on behalf of Aumann while applying the diligence of a prudent business man and the Supplier is further committed to inform Aumann immediately of any seizures or attachments or any other security means that could threaten the property of Aumann.
-If any discrepancies should be revealed in the production means provided, e.g. between a sample and a drawing, Aumann shall be obliged to give notice of such discrepancy before the production process is launched.
+10.3.
+The Supplier shall be compelled to hold the material in safe custody on behalf of Aumann and the Supplier is further committed to inform Aumann immediately of any seizures or attachments or any other security means that could threaten the property of Aumann.
 If the Supplier provides development services as part of an order, these shall be included in the purchase price and shall transfer to Aumann exclusive ownership and rights of use.

 11. Confidentiality and Data Protection

 The parties hereto undertake to keep and treat as business secrets all commercial and technical details unknown to the general public which they become aware of as a result of the business relationship.
 Drawings and models, patterns and samples and similar items must not be surrendered or made accessible to any third parties.
-The Supplier must not use the fact of the business relationship for any promotional purposes or for his public relations work without Aumann’s prior written consent.
+The Supplier must not use the fact of the business relationship for any promotional purposes or for his public relations work without Aumann’ prior written consent.
 Sub-suppliers have to be committed according to this same provision.
-Aumann shall be entitled to process, within the meaning of the German Law on Data Protection, the data related to persons which it has obtained within the framework of the business relationship.
+Aumann shall be entitled to process the data related to persons which it has obtained within the framework of the business relation-ship.
+In case of any violation of the Supplier’s obligation to confidentiality and data protection, liquidated damages of 5 % of the value of the delivery or service which is effected shall be payable.
+Apart from that, Aumann is entitled to claim compensation for dam-ages exceeding this amount.

 The Supplier undertakes to continue to execute orders for spare and wearing parts for at least another 10 years from the last delivery effected.
 The guarantee provision in § 8 shall apply to spare parts.

-The place of jurisdiction shall be Bielefeld.
-The place of jurisdiction is the court which is competent for the place of performance.
-Nevertheless, Aumann shall likewise be entitled to appeal to the courts at the Supplier’s domicile.
-The Law of the Federal Republic of Germany shall apply.
+15.1.
+The Law of the People’s Republic of China shall apply.
 The application of the Hague Purchase Act Accord of July 1, 1964 and of the provision of the United Nations’ Convention dated April 11, 1980, on Contracts for the International Sale of Goods shall be excluded.
+Place of Performance shall be at the Aumann factory to be supplied or, at the discretion of Aumann, at the place of delivery contractually agreed.
+In case the con-tract is executed in the Chinese and the English language, the Chinese version shall pre-vail.